Dynamic Cheap Talk without Feedback: Main Results

-The receiver best responds to these beliefs: in odd periods he takes \(a_1\) after \(p^{\mathrm{o}}_{\ell}=0\) and \(a_4\) after \(p^{\mathrm{o}}_{h}=1\), while in even periods he takes \(a_2\) after \(p^{\mathrm{e}}_{\ell}=1/3\) and \(a_3\) after \(p^{\mathrm{e}}_{h}=2/3\).
-He follows this strategy as long as the message in each even period coincides with the message sent in the preceding odd period, i.e., only the pairs $(\ell,\ell)$ and $(h,h)$ occur.
-If this condition is violated, he ignores all future recommendations and plays $a_1$ forever, the sender's worst action under $\mu$.
-This threat deters deviations that alter the distribution of message pairs.
+The receiver best responds to these beliefs.
+In odd periods, he takes $a_1$ after $\ell$ and $a_4$ after $h$.
+In even periods, he takes $a_2$ after $\ell$ and $a_3$ after $h$.
+He follows this strategy as long as the message in every even period coincides with the message sent in the preceding odd period, so that only the pairs $(\ell,\ell)$ and $(h,h)$ occur.
+If this condition is violated, he ignores all subsequent messages and plays $a_0$ forever.

-The key point is that some feasible deviations in the static model are detectable in the dynamic game.
-Along the prescribed path, the sender prefers to follow her strategy in odd periods.
-In even periods, however, she would prefer to induce $a_3$ rather than $a_2$ at belief $p^{\mathrm{e}}_{\ell}$, and $a_2$ rather than $a_3$ at belief $p^{\mathrm{e}}_{h}$.
-Such a deviation is feasible in the static model, as it preserves the marginal distribution over messages.
-In the dynamic game, it changes the distribution of odd-even message pairs from $(\ell,\ell)$ and $(h,h)$ to $(\ell,h)$ and $(h,\ell)$, and is therefore detected.\footnote{Swapping the odd-period messages while preserving the continuation pattern is feasible but not profitable, yielding $1/6<1/3$.}

-Along the equilibrium path, the sender's payoff is \(1\) in odd periods and \(-1/3\) in even periods.
-Hence, her discounted payoff converges to \(1/3\) as \(\delta\to 1\).
+We first verify that the sender does not want to switch the odd-period messages while preserving the continuation pattern.
+Under the prescribed strategy, her expected payoff is $1/2$ in odd periods and $8/3$ in even periods.
+Thus, her undiscounted long-run payoff equals $\frac12\left(\frac12+\frac83\right)=\frac{19}{12}$.

-We claim that every equilibrium payoff of the static model is at least \(1/2\).
-The babbling equilibrium attains this payoff.
-To prove the claim, note first that any outcome with payoff below \(1/2\) must induce either \(a_2\) or \(a_3\) with positive probability.
-But then the sender can profitably deviate while preserving the marginal distribution over messages: \(a_3\) is taken when \(\omega_2\) is more likely, while the sender prefers to induce \(a_3\) when \(\omega_1\) is more likely; the case of \(a_2\) is symmetric.
-For example, suppose \(\lambda(\ell)=1/4\), \(\lambda(h)=3/4\), \(p_{\ell}=0\), and \(p_{h}=2/3\), so the receiver takes \(a_1\) after \(\ell\) and \(a_3\) after \(h\).
-The sender's payoff is \(0\).
-The alternative posteriors \(q_{\ell}=1\) and \(q_{h}=1/3\) are Bayes-plausible with the same weights and give payoff \(3/4\), so the original outcome cannot be an equilibrium.